Skelly0/Publicia/documentation/conversation_management_explanation.md

 ## Overview

 Conversation history is stored in individual JSON files for each user.
 The `ConversationManager` class handles the storage, retrieval, and management of these conversations.
-The `DiscordBot` class integrates with the `ConversationManager` to store messages and use conversation history when processing user queries.
+The `DiscordBot` class integrates with the `ConversationManager` to store messages and crucially uses this history to enhance context-dependent queries for the hybrid search system.

 ## Storage